 - Changes to my role

-I dispute the findings of the Grievance Outcome as it is evident that there has been a failure to appreciate the nature of the duties undertaken within my current role as [Job Role 1], which is part of the [Team] team.
+I dispute the findings of the Grievance Outcome as it is evident that there has been a failure to appreciate the nature of the duties undertaken within my current role as [Job Role 1], which is part of the [name of team] team.
 There are fundamental changes to both nature of the work that I will undertake on a day to day basis as well as the conditions that I am expected to work under the terms of my contract of employment.

 During my ten years at [Company], I have been promoted twice within a short period of time, in recognition of my superior performance and achievements in the role.
 My experience is well known and relied upon by my peers and third parties.